arthurgau0419/Moya-Pretty/README.md

 ## License

-ObiMoyaExtension is available under the MIT license.
+Moya-Pretty is available under the MIT license.
 See the LICENSE file for more info.